 A year ago, Vahana ran wild with a “nuisance herd” of wild donkeys at the California – Nevada border.
-Now, she lives at Far View Horse Rescue in Fairplay, Colorado.
+Now, she lives at a horse rescue facility in Fairplay, Colorado.
 This is a big change, but not her biggest change.

 When she was adopted, Vahana came with two other donkeys from the wild.
 Recently, her two companions were adopted leaving Vahana alone – but not really.